Houdini 21.0 Character KineFX

 Driven

-Segments are tags that separate each reverse root.
+Segments are tags that separate each reverse foot.
 For example, *foot loops over tags L_foot and R_foot.
 Tags can be set up on skeleton joints using an Attribute Adjust Array SOP.
 See preparing skeletons for rigging for more information.

 If segments is empty, the reverse foot logic is run once.